There are three types of technology used to power speech analytics: speech-to-text, phonetics-based, and direct phrase recognition.

 1. Speech-to-text technology is based on a large vocabulary continuous speech recognition (LVCSR) engine, which translates audio recordings into searchable text.
 Speech-to-text is dependent upon a language model and dictionary to identify words correctly.

-2. Phonetics-based speech analytics solutions scan call recordings to identify the string of phonemes (the smallest units of sound that make up language) that match the search phrases as defined by the user.
+2. Phonetics-based speech analytics solutions work by scanning call recordings to identify the string of phonemes (the smallest units of sound that make up language) that match the search phrases as defined by the user.
 The phonetics-based technology does not require a language model or dictionary, mostly because the size of the grammar is very small.
 There are only a few tens of unique phonemes in most languages, and the output of this recognition is a stream (text) of phonemes, which is then searched by the application.

 Learn More About Phonetics-based Speech Analytics

-Speak with a CallFinder Training Specialist at 1-800-639-1700 today to learn more about speech analytics technology, and schedule an online demonstration.
+Speak with a CallFinder Specialist at 1-800-639-1700 today to learn more about speech analytics technology, and schedule an online demonstration.